catherinetkl/6m-software-1.3-test-method/lesson.md

 ### Functional Testings

 1. *Unit Test* - An isolation testing targeting at the smallest piece of logic in the software.
-2. *Integration Test* - Testing multiple software modules together as a group.
+2. *Integration Test* - Testing multiple software modules together (with all the components) as a group, making sure that everything works.
 3. *Acceptance Test* - Testing the functionality of the software by end users before launch.

 ### Non-functional Testings